Seitanas/kvm-vdi/README.md

     apt-get install qemu-kvm libvirt-bin sudo python python-requests virtinst

+**NOTICE: Ubuntu apparmor!**
+If you are using Ubuntu with apparmor enabled, you MUST allow libvirt to access to VDI binaries.
+Add the wolowing line to /etc/apparmor.d/usr.sbin.libvirtd file:

+      /usr/local/VDI/* PUx,

+Afterwards run:

+     apparmor_parser -r /etc/apparmor.d/usr.sbin.libvirtd

+Failing to do so will disable "virtual snapshots" capabilities.

 On dashboard servers and hypervisors create VDI user:

     useradd -s /bin/bash -m VDI